aar0u/tab-save/tab-save-server/README.md

 # Tab Save Server

-A minimal Node.js server for receiving and serving tab exports from a browser extension.
+A simple Node.js server for receiving and archiving tab exports from the Tab-Save Chrome extension.

 ## Quick Start